natario1/ZoomLayout/README.md

 |`center_horizontal`, `center_vertical`|Force the content to be centered inside the container on that axis.|
 |`none_horizontal`, `none_vertical`|No alignment set: content is free to be moved on that axis.|

-You can use the or operation to mix the vertical and horizontal flags.
+You can use the `or` operation to mix the vertical and horizontal flags:

 ```kotlin
 engine.setAlignment(Alignment.TOP or Alignment.LEFT)